 A space that embodies the coming together of family and friends, your home’s living room is everything that its name talks off.
-A much-used space, arranging your living room furniture, accessories, and appliances with tact can help shape the entire area in ways that maximize space utility and creates a warm and welcoming environment.
+A much-used space, arranging your living room furniture, accessories, and appliances with tact can help shape the entire area in ways that maximize space utilization and creates a warm and welcoming environment.

 Be it a new home you are building, a remodel in the process or just a quick weekend shuffle-around of furniture, having a plan in mind always helps get the ball rolling.
 Even though the task may be as simple as moving a couch by a few inches and adding a few poufs for color and comfort, it’s important to know that often even a small task can get confusing or blown out of proportion without a little preparation.